 • Network Resource Reservation: Utilize resource reservation techniques, such as bandwidth reservation or admission control, to guarantee a certain level of network performance for specific applications or user groups.

-• QoS Monitoring and Adjustment: Continuously monitor and analyze QoS metrics to assess the effectiveness of QoS policies and make necessary adjustments.
+• QoS Monitoring and Adjustment: Use QoS Monitoring Tools to continuously monitor and analyze QoS metrics to assess the effectiveness of QoS policies and make necessary adjustments.
 Regularly evaluate performance against SLAs and refine QoS parameters to meet evolving user requirements.

 8.3 Design Considerations for User-Centric Network Architecture